Menukabh/Meta-transcriptomics-of-Rotavirus/README.md

 cut -f2 menuka_metatrans/results/blast_NCBI_rota/*.tsv \
   | sort -u > menuka_metatrans/results/blast_NCBI_rota/rotavirus.txt

-# Extract the viral genome from your reference FASTA
+D. Extract the viral genome from your reference FASTA
+# The fasta file is needed to align the reads to the genome
-ref_seq=ncbi_dataset/data/genomic.fna # this conatins old id
+ref_seq=ncbi_dataset/data/genomic.fna # this contains old id
 ref_fasta=ncbi_dataset/data/new_rotavirus.fna # this conatins new id
 less $ref_fasta

-# Use seqkit to extract the fasta for the rota virus accession that was detected in our sample
+# Use seqkit to extract the fasta of the rota virus accession that was detected in our sample
 container=oras://community.wave.seqera.io/library/seqkit:2.13.0--205358a3675c7775
 apptainer exec $container seqkit grep -f menuka_metatrans/results/blast_NCBI_rota/rotavirus.txt "$ref_fasta" \
   > menuka_metatrans/results/blast_NCBI_rota/rota_genomes.fna

 grep ">" menuka_metatrans/results/blast_NCBI_rota/rota_genomes.fna | wc -l

-# Use Bowties2 to map the viral reads to the rota virus genome to get the depth
+E. Use Bowtie2 to map the viral reads to the Rota virus genome to get the depth
+# Run Bowtie2 to map reads to reference
-# Build the index for the bowtie2
+# First you need to build the Bowtie2 index for the reference genome to efficiently map reads to reference genome
 sbatch menuka_metatrans/scripts/bowtie2.sh

+# Run Bowtie2 for mapping reads to reference
-## Map reads to index - produce BAM : how many reads mapped to each rota virus,
-# then sort/order the alignment by their genomic coordinates position
+# Map reads to index - produce BAM : how many reads mapped to each rota virus, then sort/order the alignment by their genomic coordinates position
 outdir=menuka_metatrans/results/bowties2_mapping_rota

 for R1 in menuka_metatrans/results/kraken_output/kraken_viral_reads/*_1.fastq; do